StacheXC/stat386-blog/_posts/2024-10-04-Matplotlib-Tutorial.md

 ---
 layout: post
-title:  "Matplotlib Tutorial"
+title:  "Matplotlib Basics: Your First Steps in Data Visualization"
 author: Brett Pedersen
 description: A basic introduction to Matplotlib including different graphs, arguments, and use with other libraries
-image: "/assets/images/image5.jpg"
+image: "/assets/images/blog_image.png"
 ---

-## Note: I'm still adding the plots to the markdown file

-Matplotlib is python library used for making graphs.
+Matplotlib is a python library used for making graphs.
 It is often used in conjunction with other commonly used python libraries, such as numpy and pandas.
 Plotting data is useful as a critical part of exploratory data analysis.
 It is a convenient way to visualize the distributions of certain features of a dataset or the relationships between features.
 Although you can just produce summary tables and calculate correlations, graphs are often more appealing to look at.
 Which is why in this tutorial, I will be going over the basics of how to use matplotlib including arguments, labels, and types of graphs.

 ```python
 import matplotlib.pyplot as plt